HomeDev GuideAPI Reference

 Describes how facets based on range are used in Optimizely Search & Navigation.

-Facets are used for grouping documents based on criteria, such as specific terms or a date range.
+Facets group documents based on criteria, such as specific terms or a date range.

 To request range facets, use the RangeFacetFor method.
 Its first parameter is an expression, which you use to select the property to group documents.
 The second parameter is an array (params) of NumericRange or DateRange objects, depending on the first parameter's property type.
 Numeric or DateTime field range types have two properties, named From and To, of type nullable double and nullable DateTime, respectively.